 Her first novel TUMBLEDOWN MANOR follows the adventures of a woman who reinvents herself after a disastrous 50th birthday.Already a best seller in Australasia, it was released in the UK and the US in May 2016.

 Her book, BONO – THE AMAZING STORY OF A RESCUE CAT WHO INSPIRED A COMMUNITY, is available in North America, Australia and New Zealand.
-Also to be released in Russia by AST Publishers, Moscow.
+Also to be released in Russian, Chinese and French.

-Helen lives in Melbourne, Australia, with Philip and their crazy, blog- obsessed cat, Jonah.
-When she isn’t writing, she enjoys making lemon slice with her adorable grand daughters, Annie and Stella.
+Helen lives in Melbourne, Australia, with Philip and their crazy, blog- obsessed cat, Jonah (rumoured to be writing a book of his own).
+When she isn’t scribbling, Helen feeds magpies in her garden, knits badly and makes lemon slice with her adorable grand daughters, Annie and Stella.